 Based on the high-level requirements for the replacement of the Walrus submarines shared by the Dutch government in 2018, thyssenkrupp Marine Systems has proposed a high-tech, state-of-the-art, proven submarine for this project: HDW Class 212CD.

-There is an advantage to choosing an underwater craft from this particular family of submarines.
-Germany and Norway also own models of the same family.
+There is a big advantage to choose a submarine from this particular family: It is planned that Germany and Norway will use the same submarines.
+The Netherlands 'submarines will be based on this type with adaptations to fulfil the Netherlands' requirements.
 This offers the opportunity to share the costs of development, design, engineering and maintenance with Germany and Norway.
-However, all submarines have been tailored to the specific needs of our customers, and the Dutch submarines will be no exception.
+However, in all of projects, the submarines have been tailored to the specific needs of our customers, and the Dutch submarines will be no exception.

-This means that the best aspects of each class's design evolve from one class to the next.
-As a result, the new class of submarines have solid and well-proven technology, materials and standards at their disposal.
-This method of design advancement reduces the risk within the design, allowing suitable and advanced innovations to be introduced into a new class, as well as reliable schedule and cost planning.
+This means that the best aspects of each class's design are incorporated into the next class.
+As a result, the new class of submarines is based on solid and well-proven technology, materials and standards.
+This method of design advancement reduces both the technical and commercial risk within the design, allowing suitable and advanced innovations, without jeopardizing reliable schedule and cost planning.

 thyssenkrupp Marine Systems GmbH

 24124 Kiel, Germany